 But the standard “3 to 5 working days” in which most (if not all) banks guarantee for something as simple as an inter-bank transfer is simply not good enough especially when there are public holidays involved.

 With cryptocurrency, the aim is to be not only the most secure form of funds transfer – but the fastest.

 Converting cryptocurrency back to fiat money, however, remains the only potential bottleneck as it would require institutions to adopt or directly accept payments in the cryptocurrency to avoid one going through another step to receive goods and services.

 Cryptocurrencies nevertheless still cut down transfer time significantly compared to traditional electronic fund transfers of fiat monies – which becomes even more of a logistical quagmire of time wasting and high costs if you must switch currencies before the transfer can be made.

-It is only a matter a time before the banking institutions and big companies get on board to benefit from the high-level encryption and speed provided by digital currency – even if it means creating their own blockchain and not bowing down to the pressures and potential competition that these altcoins pose to their modus operandi.
+They would even if it meant creating their own blockchain and not bowing down to the pressures and potential competition that these altcoins pose to their modus operandi.

 To conclude, the ‘wait and see’ mantra all that we can exercise when predicting the future of digital currency.

 But for now, it is a bright one considering the three points mentioned above.